Azure/azure-sdk-for-python/sdk/communication/CONTRIBUTING.md

 Another way to authenticate is to set up 3 environment variables called `AZURE_CLIENT_ID`, `AZURE_TENANT_ID` and `AZURE_CLIENT_SECRET` and set their values to the ones from a registered Azure Active Directory application that is linked to the resource you are testing against.

+If you are testing against a personal resource, you can check the [Managed Identity Quickstart Guide for ACS](https://docs.microsoft.com/azure/communication-services/quickstarts/managed-identity-from-cli) for an easy ramp-up process.

 For a more in-depth look on how to authenticate using managed identity, refer to the [Azure Identity client library for Python](https://docs.microsoft.com/python/api/overview/azure/identity-readme?view=azure-python) documentation.
 This document also has more ways for you to authenticate using the DefaultAzureCredential object besides the ones we discussed in this contributing file.

 ## Submitting a PR